This post may contain affiliate links. For more information, please read the full disclosure policy here.

 16. Spend a Sunday in East London

-I had such a lovely solo Sunday in East London.
+Following my lovely solo Sunday in East London I had to add this idea to my list of things to do alone in London.
 The day started at Old Spitalfields Market, which is full of market stalls selling clothing, handmade jewellery and lots of food.
 I may or may not have picked up a delicious doughnut.
 Then I headed over to Shoreditch to do some street art spotting.
 Strawberry Tours offer free Shoreditch street art walking tours as well.
 My next stop was Columbia Road Flower Market.
 This is one of the best things to do in the morning in London, as it gets hectic in the middle of the day.
 I loved listening to the stall owners calling out.
 Don’t miss popping into Columbia Road’s independent boutiques either.

 Finally, I headed to the Brick Lane Sunday Market.
 It’s an outdoor street food market on Brick Lane with so many food choices.
 However, I recommend getting a gozleme from the Turkish stall – so much food for such a reasonable price (photo evidence below).
 As you walk down Brick Lane, you’ll notice even more markets.
 This is a great place to visit on your own in London if you love vintage clothing and accessories.